Pirates of the Caribbean: The Eye of the Wind

 Jack: “Perhaps not.”

-Fighting French marines along the way, Jack and Gibbs race to dockside, and leap aboard Anne Bonny’s ship Vengeance as it sets sail, lobbing cannon shot at the naval vessels.
+Fighting French marines along the way in a typical swashbuckling Sparrow action sequence, Jack and Gibbs race to dockside, and leap aboard Anne Bonny’s ship Vengeance as it sets sail, lobbing cannon shot at the naval vessels.

 As they flee the harbor, looking back at the brightly glowing spectacle of burning Tortuga reflected in the ocean and silhouetting other fleeing ships [SETTING & TRAILER SHOT], Jack comments to Gibbs: “There’s the end of Freedom, mate.
 And piracy on the Caribbean.”